Table of Contents

 The water at Lindquist is a sparkling blue and often produces the best wedding photographs.

-Lindquist Beach is a less traveled beach, but because it is small, sometime it can feel crowded with only a few people on the beach.
+Lindquist Beach is a less-traveled beach, but because it is small, sometimes it can feel crowded with only a few people on the beach.

 The downside to Lindquist is the lack of amenities.
 There is a bathroom.
 And that’s it.